© Missing - We are looking for Denise

 I am often asked to talk about Denise's story.

-I thought it appropriate to specify the context in which the events involving my daughter took place, a little girl who played and smiled like so many others and who loved her family, and who one day was kidnapped in front of her home by a vile hand.
+I thought it appropriate to specify the context in which the events involving my daughter took place, a little girl who played and smiled like so many others and who loved her family, and who one day was abducted in front of her home by a vile hand.
 There is a social fabric that generates, maintains, and protects illegality.

 Not acting is acting in favor, because this is a game that can only be won with a clear and counter-trend stance, not with the pleasant tranquility of one's own home, which collapses irreparably when the criminal then targets us as well.
 We let him grow, and he did not "spare" us just because we did not oppose his existence.

 There are those like me, every day, who fight not only with those who stole my life by taking away my daughter, who was everything to me.
-I also and above all fight with the mentality that in a complicit and sneaky way justifies what happened and with a respectability made only of sterile and empty words.
+I also and above all fight with the mentality that in a complicit and devious way justifies what happened and with a respectability made only of sterile and empty words.

 Instead of isolating the criminal, he even finds the company of the weak, who are brainwashed by this apparent security and themselves become emissaries of evil.
-I am not afraid to look in the face of those who have committed such heinous acts against me, but I am repulsed by the idea of associating the concept of "human being" with the indifference of these people.
+I am not afraid to look in the face of those who committed such heinous acts against me, but I am repulsed by the idea of associating the concept of "human being" with the indifference of these people.

-Years later, their silence is increasingly guilty and the presumed innocence cannot justify those who did nothing to help a little girl.
+Years later, their silence is increasingly guilty and presumed innocence cannot justify those who did nothing to help a little girl.
 There are many children in the world who are missing from home because of unscrupulous criminals who did not stop in the face of their innocence.

 Pietra Maggio